josh-hernandez-exe/dice-distro/README.md

 ```

 You can also change the output to show the counts.
-The modules trying every combination of output, treating each die as distinguishable.
+The module is trying every combination of output, treating each die as distinguishable.
 ```
 ➔ python dice_distro.py -d 6 -n 2 --show-counts --apply sum
  2: 1 |=====